Danny Living, MSW, RRT

 My therapeutic practice focuses on trauma therapy, addiction, mindfulness, creative visualization, meditation, and self-acceptance.
 I have a Master of Social Work from Aurora University, and am a certified Rapid Resolution Therapist.

-My Vine Counseling Center practice includes limited weekend appointments for those looking for help with chronic “stuckness” from patterns stemming from trauma which thinking about or talking about hasn’t helped.
+My Vine Counseling Center practice includes limited weekend appointments for those looking for help with chronic “stuckness” from patterns stemming from trauma, which thinking about or talking about hasn’t helped.
 Read more about the process below.
-The two-hour sessions are conducted in-person and incorporate the healing tones of the Tibetan singing bowl, which helps relax the body and mind and deepen and solidify insights and shifts during and after the session.
+The two-hour sessions are conducted in person and incorporate the healing tones of the Tibetan singing bowl, which help relax the body and mind and deepen and solidify insights and shifts during and after the session.
 Sound has been proven to enhance learning, concentration, and mental and physical health, creating a rich, powerful experience.

-To help, I use a process called Pattern Reflection Therapy (PRT) which is based on the principles of MRT (Memory Reconsolidation Therapy), but eliminates the pain of retelling stories, the need for holding back stories too painful to tell or “leaving other stories on the table” at the end of the session.
-PRT addresses patterns—patterns in the past and their “meaning.”
-PRT uses your intellectual curiosity and imagination to discover patterns, their origins, and eliminate limiting beliefs attached to them and can leave you feeling lighter, calmer, and clearer in as little as one session.
+The experience is based on the principles of MRT but eliminates the pain of retelling stories, the need to hold back stories that are too painful to tell, and the “leaving other stories on the table” at the end of the session.
+The experience addresses patterns—past patterns, their “meaning,” and their uses.
+It uses your intellectual curiosity to uncover the emotional aftermath of these patterns, their origins, and to eliminate limiting beliefs attached to them, leaving you feeling lighter, calmer, more hopeful, and clearer.

-Each day, it is my hope that my work will help others and honor the gifts that my interests, passion, and experience has given me.
+Each day, I hope my work will help others and honor the gifts my interests, passion, and experience have given me.

 Pronouns: He/Him/His